rbur004/GoogleAuthenticator/README.md

 ## INSTALL:

-	* Mac OS X GauthMenu application is in the repository.
+	* Mac OS X GauthMenu.app application is in the repository.

+Older, and not needed with GauthMenu.app
-	*          Scan QRCode app is also in the repository.
-It isn't needed with GauthMenu
+	*          Scan QRCode.app is also in the repository.
+	*          GoogleAuthenticator.app Runs and closes, leaving default provider accounts one time key in the clipboard.

 From ruby-setup.sh, which will do the following, and copy GauthMenu to Utilities and add it as a login item.
 	* sudo gem install rotp